merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![refine_final](images/refine_final.png)](images/refine_final.png){:.center-img .width-60}

-We repeated this refinement process for the rest of the _Espinoza et al_ CPR bins (GN02_MAG_IV_A TM7_MAG_III_A TM7_MAG_III_B TM7_MAG_III_C), to get refined MAGs (to get these refinement results go to [the section below](http://localhost:4000/data/refining-espinoza-mags/#getting-finalized-views-and-statistics-for-the-genomes-we-refined)).
+We repeated this refinement process for the rest of the Espinoza et al. CPR bins (GN02 MAG IV.A TM7 MAG III.A TM7 MAG III.B TM7 MAG III.C), to get refined MAGs (to get these refinement results go to [the section below](http://localhost:4000/data/refining-espinoza-mags/#getting-finalized-views-and-statistics-for-the-genomes-we-refined)).

 But we don't stop here.
 Next, we will discuss the various ways in which we scrutinize our MAGs.

 ## Scrutinizing MAGs with various methods

 <blockquote markdown="1">
-_Even though metagenome-assembled genomes key to discover unusual things, usually, when you see a MAG that is unusual, your first assumption should be that it is due to contamination._
+_Even though metagenome-assembled genomes (MAGs) are key to discover unusual things, usually, when you see a MAG that is unusual, your first assumption should be that it is due to contamination._

 <div class="blockquote-author">Alon Shaiber</div>
 </blockquote>